 Keep Light on at Night

 Mosquitoes, like other insects, are attracted to light when it gets dark.
-So if you like to take a nighttime dip in the pool, it’s a good idea to keep tiki torches, or a yard light lit about 20 feet away.
+So if you like to take a nighttime dip in the pool, keeping tiki torches or a yard light lit about 20 feet away is a good idea.
 If the yard or house light is near a door, be cautious—you don’t want them sneaking in behind you.

 The Neighbor’s Pool is a Breeding Ground